pieter2501/NetworkNarcotic/README.md

     > auto    let NetworkNarcotic decide all cabling types on its own (follows best practice)
     > copper  use copper cabling
     > fiber   use fiber cabling
-    > serial  user serial cabling (not available for connections containing a switch)
+    > serial  use serial cabling (not available for connections containing a switch)

 > **ipclass:** <**A** (default) | **B** | **C**>